 As noted previously, Unitywater excluded contributed, donated and gifted assets from its forecast capital expenditure.
-Total capital expenditure should include contributed, donated and gifted assets and those funded by cash contributions (see Table 16).
-Therefore, contributed, donated and gifted assets have been added back in to Unitywater's estimates.
+The Authority noted that total capital expenditure should include contributed, donated and gifted assets and those funded by cash contributions (see Table 17).
+Therefore, contributed, donated and gifted assets have been added back in to Unitywater's estimates in the information template.